 "No, no bother.
 McLaren has the possibility to prepare two cars at the same level.
 It will depend on us to find the results.
 For me it is an extra stimulus, which is good".

-On the subject of the world title Niki has his own clear opinion, the favorite this year for him is Didier Pironi:
+On the subject of the world title Niki has his own clear opinion, the favourite this year for him is Didier Pironi:

 Lauda continues to have genuine admiration for Ferrari's work.